Mom’s Chicken Char Siu is One of My Childhood Faves

 Use Whatever Cut of Chicken You Love Most

-I love bone-in, skin-on chicken thighs – they’re an affordable option with rich, juicy flavor & irresistibly crispy skin! – but you can use pretty much any kind of chicken for this recipe.
+I love bone-in, skin-on chicken thighs – they’re an affordable option with rich, juicy flavor and irresistibly crispy skin! – but you can use pretty much any kind of chicken for this recipe.
 Choose your favorite or grab whatever is available at the grocery store.
-Char siu chicken prep & cook times change slightly depending on which cut you use.
+Char siu chicken prep and cook times change slightly depending on which cut you use.

-• Chicken breasts – I recommend butterflying or pounding the chicken breasts flat before marinating.
-Chicken breasts roast more evenly with uniform thickness, which helps keep them nice & juicy.
+- Chicken breasts – I recommend butterflying or pounding the chicken breasts flat before marinating.
+Chicken breasts roast more evenly with uniform thickness, which helps keep them nice and juicy.
 Skip broiling since chicken breasts are more prone to drying out.

 Refer to the Recipe Notes, below, for more guidance!